 After Internet access is enabled, the Docker client can access the image repositories through the Internet.

-When the button status changes from Opening to Close Internet Access Entry, Internet access has been successfully enabled.
-Then, click Add a Public IP Allowlist in the upper left of the list to add the public IP addresses that are allowed to access the image repositories.
+- When the button status changes from Opening to Close Internet Access Entry, Internet access has been successfully enabled.
+Then, click Add a public IP to allowlist in the upper left of the list to add the public IP addresses that are allowed to access the image repositories.

-In the "Create Public Network Access Allowlist" window, add the public IP addresses or IP ranges that are allowed to access the image repositories and add remarks for this rule (optional).
-See the figure below.
+- In the "Create Public Network Access Allowlist" window, add the public IP addresses or IP ranges that are allowed to access the image repositories and add remarks for this rule (optional), as shown in the figure below.

 We do not recommend that you add

 0.0.0.0/0 to allow all Internet access.
 Alternatively, delete this rule before formally activating the instance.

 Step 4: Creating a Namespace

 - Select Namespace in the left sidebar.
 On the "Namespace" page that appears, click "Create".